apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**SpaceX launches Falcon 9 rocket on 47th Starlink launch of 2023 – Spaceflight Now**
+**IRS to test free tax-filing platform in 13 U.S. states.
+Here's where.**

-You can read more about it [here](https://spaceflightnow.com/2023/10/17/live-coverage-spacex-prepares-falcon-9-rocket-launch-of-47th-starlink-launch-of-2023/).
+You can read more about it [here](https://www.cbsnews.com/news/irs-tax-filing-direct-file-free-service-13-states/).

 ## Requirements
 - Python 3.8